ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/core_servers/waypoint_follower/index.md

 Type: `string` Default: `"map"`

-:   The name of the global coordinate frame published by robot_localization.
-Only used by the gps_waypoint_follower to
+:   The name of the global coordinate frame published by `robot_localization`.
+Only used by the `gps_waypoint_follower` to
     convert GPS waypoints to this frame.

 ### **`action_server_result_timeout`**